UweAlex/NonlinearOptimizationTestFunctions.jl/README.md

 - **partially separable**: The function can be partially decomposed into independent subproblems.
 - **quasi-convex**: The function has convex level sets, but is not strictly convex.
 - **scalable**: The function can be defined for any dimension \( n \geq 1 \).
-- **separable**: The function can be decomposed into independent subproblems for each variable.
+- **separable**: The function can be optimized independently along each dimension.
 - **strongly convex**: The function is convex with a unique global optimum and strong curvature.
 - **unimodal**: The function has exactly one global minimum/maximum and no local optima.

----
 ## Valid Properties

 Each test function is associated with a set of properties that describe its mathematical characteristics, enabling filtering for specific use cases (e.g., multimodal or scalable functions).
 The following properties are defined in the package and can be assigned to test functions via their metadata (`meta[:properties]`).
 Note that not all properties are assigned to every function; for example, `finite_at_inf` is currently only applied to `De Jong F5` and `Shekel`, while `Langermann` does not have this property despite returning finite values at infinity.